mikaelzen/mikaelzen/README.md

 + 🏞️ Other interests: <br>
   + Architecture & design, urban development, sustainability, economy, health sciences, education <br>
-+ 🏡 In my free time I like to play videogames, design tiny houses, watch anime, ride a bike or read <br>
++ 🏡 In my free time I like to play videogames, design tiny houses, watch anime, ride my bike or read <br>
 + ⚧️ &nbsp; I am trans! (female to non-binary).
 My prononuns: he/him or they/them <br> <!--My gender expression is masculine, but it may change.-->
 + 👨‍🏫 Have been through a lot and hope to become an inspiration for young people to overcome adversity <br>